21st Century Environmental Health Scholars

-The program is designed to support students who are underrepresented in STEM disciplines, including women and underrepresented minority groups–Blacks or African Americans, Hispanics or Latinos, and American Indians or Alaska Natives.
+The program is designed to support students who are underrepresented in STEM disciplines, including women, students with disabilities, and members of underrepresented minority groups–Blacks or African Americans, Hispanics or Latinos, and American Indians or Alaska Natives.
 C-STEP STEM Pathways students who have recently transferred to UNC-Chapel Hill are especially encouraged to apply.
 Students must be U.S. Citizens or permanent residents.

 21EH Scholars is an interdisciplinary, inter-institutional partnership between:

 - NCCU’s College of Health & Sciences (Department of Biological & Biomedical Sciences)

 - UNC-Chapel Hill’s Gillings School of Global Public Health (Department of Environmental Sciences and Engineering)

 - UNC-Chapel Hill’s Institute for the Environment (Center for Public Engagement with Science)

 - UNC-Chapel Hill’s School of Medicine (the Center for Environmental Medicine, Asthma, and Lung Biology and the Curriculum in Toxicology and Environmental Medicine)

 To learn more about the field of environmental health: https://www.niehs.nih.gov/

 How does the program work?